INDElab/conversationkg/analytics/node_classification/README.md

 ### Roles (i.e. Classes)

-- we define classes for people in two ways:
+We define classes for people in two ways:
   1. according to a heuristic; a simple example is whether or not someone's email address has the domain `w3c.org` (indicating with high certainty that they belong to the W3C)
   2. according to clustering around graph measures; e.g. we calculate betweenness centrality for each vertex in the EmailKG and subsequently cluster nodes according to their centrality score

+__Exploration__

 - graph measures such as betwenness-centrality follow strongly exponential distributions across vertices, making clustering somewhat meaningless since the vast majority of vertices will belong to the same class

+-

-- the clustering coefficient for nodes (taken from `networkx.algorithms.cluster.clustering`) leads to interesting distributions over vertices and has a useful interpretation (?)
+- the clustering coefficient for nodes (taken from `networkx.algorithms.cluster.clustering`) leads to interesting distributions over vertices and has a useful interpretation, namely as a measure which captures how well connected a person is in their local, direct network of interactions; formally, the clustering coefficient is defined as $2T(v)/(deg(v)*(deg(v)-1)))$, where $T(v)$ is the number of triangles through vertex $v$ and $deg(v)$ is its degree; the resulting distribution is more interesting in the sense that density is spread more uniformly over values which in turn leads to more uniformly populated classes after clustering: